-Reports: Migrant boat breaks apart off Italy, about 30 dead
+Migrant boat breaks apart off Italy; many dead; 40 survivors

 The coast guard was not immediately available for more details.

 Details about the nationalities of the migrants were not immediately provided in the reports.

-It was not immediately clear where the boat had set out from, but migrant vessels arriving in Calabria depart from Turkish or Egyptian shores.
+It was not immediately clear where the boat had set out from, but migrant vessels arriving in Calabria usually depart from Turkish or Egyptian shores.
+Many of these boats reach remote stretches of Italy’s long southern coastline unaided by the coast guard or humanitarian rescue vessels.